What’s really going on in your low-end speakers, and how to make sure it helps rather than harms your monitoring

 A subwoofer (or ‘sub’) is any speaker (or cabinet containing a speaker) that is designed to handle roughly the lowest two octaves of the audible spectrum, typically from around 20–80 Hz.
 Sometimes the subwoofer is contained in the same cabinet as the speaker(s) for midrange (called the woofer) and for high frequencies (called the tweeter), but more often it’s in a separate cabinet.

 In the music world, the primary function of a subwoofer is to seamlessly extend the frequency range of smaller monitors, creating the effect of a single, full-range cabinet.
 In home theater and post production for film and TV, its primary function is for effects like explosions, earthquakes, aliens and the like.
-In this discussion we’ll focus primarily on musical applications—setting up a sub and a specialized Low Frequency Effects (LFE) channel in a mix for post is another story.
+In this discussion we’ll focus primarily on musical applications—setting up a sub and a specialized Low Frequency Effects (LFE) channel (the “point one” in 5.1 or 7.1) in a mix for post is another story.

 A brief history of the subwoofer

 In the early days of sound reproduction, the frequency response of most recordings didn’t include much (if any) information in the bottom-most octaves of the audible range, called LF as in ‘low frequencies’.
 This meant that speakers didn’t have to reproduce this range.
 But as recording technology advanced, speakers had to keep up.
 The hi-fi era introduced woofers and tweeters, but we were still not able to easily reproduce the entire audible spectrum.